 Jacqui is passionate about helping people improve their movement, whether they are recovering from surgery, or returning to high level sport.
-She particularly enjoys teaching Pilates as well as other types of clinical exercise.
+She particularly enjoys teaching Pilates, and working to resolve shoulder pain or injury.

-Jacqui Haskett graduated from California State University, Fresno, where she spent four years combining her study with competitive tennis for NCAA Division 1 on a full sports scholarship.
-She then returned to her home town of Adelaide to complete her Masters of Physiotherapy at the University of South Australia.
+Jacqui Haskett graduated from California State University, Fresno, where she spent four years combining her study with a full sports scholarship for competitive tennis.
+She returned to her home town of Adelaide to complete her Masters of Physiotherapy at the University of South Australia.

 Jacqui’s other special interest is clinical exercise, with a particular focus on Pilates.
 After she sustained her own low back injury in 2012, Jacqui used Pilates to assist her recovery and has been practicing it ever since.
-Recently, Jacqui has furthered her professional development in this area by completing the full APPI Matwork and Equipment Pilates Training, and has now joined APPI as a Pilates teacher trainer.
+Jacqui has furthered her professional development in this area by completing APPI Matwork and Equipment Pilates Training, and has now joined APPI as a Pilates teacher trainer.

 Jacqui uses manual therapy, as well as dry needling, and home and equipment based exercise prescription tailored to individual’s goals and abilities.
-She happily implements a multidisciplinary approach to Physiotherapy, routinely liaising with GPs or medical specialists, as well as other allied health professionals including Chiropractors, Podiatrists or Massage Therapists.
+She happily implements a multidisciplinary approach to Physiotherapy, routinely liaising with GPs or medical specialists, as well as other allied health professionals.

 Outside of work, Jacqui enjoys spending time with family, and leading an active lifestyle including walking her dog, running, and practising Pilates.